vmsmith/vmsmith.github.io/about.md

 permalink: /about/
 ---

-Rick Jones and Ellen Bryson live in Paris.
+Rick Jones and Ellen Bryson live in Paris (France, not Texas).

 ### More Information